What is Forest School?

 When do they go?

 Sessions will take place on either a Tuesday morning or a Wednesday morning and will be every fortnight.
 Usually we try to run 6 sessions for each group.

 What happens in the sessions?

-The sessions last about 2 hours.
+The sessions will take all day.
 In that time they will play some games, sit together and plan their session, and have the opportunity to develop new skills e.g. using tools, cooking or using ropes to make shelters, swings, etc. There is always a safety talk at the start and the leader will only introduce new skills if the children are ready for them.

 What do they do?